wonderingabout/PhoenixGo/README.md

 settings and choose the building options you want, and modify paths if needed (see [FAQ question](/README.md/#b1-i-am-getting-errors-during-bazel-configure-bazel-building-andor-running-phoenixgo-engine) if you need help)

-To speed up building and also to reduce build size at the same time, it is recommended to use the minimalist bazel install settings, see : [minimalist bazel install](/docs/minimalist-bazel-insall.md)
+To speed up building and also to reduce build size at the same time, it is recommended to use the minimalist bazel configure settings, see : [minimalist bazel configure](/docs/minimalist-bazel-configure.md)
 - Build PhoenixGo with bazel :
 Dependencies such as Tensorflow will be downloaded automatically.